 If you’ve done much research on getting your writing published, chances are you’ve come across the term “high concept.”
-Agents and editors sometimes use the phrase “high-concept fiction” when taking about the sort of writing they’d like to acquire, and you’ll often hear it touted by writing blogs as a surefire way to make your work more marketable.
-But it’s a difficult idea to summarize, and the majority of explanations of it are more jumbled than they are helpful.
+Agents and editors sometimes use the phrase “high-concept fiction” when talking about the sort of writing they’d like to acquire, and you’ll often hear it touted by writing blogs as a surefire way to make your work more marketable.
+But it’s a difficult idea to summarize, and the majority of explanations are more jumbled than they are helpful.
 Google searches will turn up tons of results on high-concept movies, but attempts at explaining what makes those movies “high concept” are too often centered around existing marketing, rather than on the development of the premise itself.
 So what is high-concept fiction?
 What is the publishing industry’s interest in it, and is “low concept” necessarily a bad thing?

 As with all my writing-related articles, I’m by no means an expert, and this industry is large enough that everyone’s definitions and expectations are going to be slightly different.
 This is just the perspective of one author.
-I’ve received better responses to a lot of my writing once I started thinking about what made a story high concept, and how I could use that to my advantage.
+I received better responses to a lot of my writing once I started thinking about what made a story high concept, and how I could use that to my advantage.

 “High concept” is loosely defined